evonaut/mailctl/README.md

 * Install `passlib` on Debian: `apt install python-passlib`
 * Install `passlib` using pip: `pip install passlib`

+The location of the SQLite database file containing the data to manage is hardcoded in `mailctl.py`.
+Please adjust constant `MailCtl.DB` to match your environment before using the script.

 ## Usage
 Domains, users and aliases can be managed using subcommands.
 A help system is included.